w3c/wot-architecture/USE-CASES/mmi-1-2.md

 ### Existing standards:

-This use case is based on MMI UC 1.2.
+This use case is based on MMI UC 1.2; original title was Intelligent Home Apparatus.

 ### Comments: